I’d been training as a storyteller

 And so every day, I would go and walk,

-And my journey’s end would lead me to that place in the little clearing
+And my journey’s end would lead me to that place in the

 Where I worked on the hut, and when it was done,